 When the Gestapo knocked on 12-year-old Lilli Tauber’s door in November of 1938, her life was forever changed.

-Lilli Tauber woke up to a typical cloudy Thursday morning on November 10, 1938 in Wiener Neustadt, a town located just south of Vienna.
+Lilli Tauber woke up to a typical cloudy November morning in 1938, in Wiener Neustadt, a town located just south of Vienna.
 She went about her routine, ate breakfast, brushed her teeth, kissed her mother goodbye and headed out on her walk to Hebrew school as usual, not knowing that in a few hours, everything would change.

 Early in the day, during morning lessons, someone entered the classroom where 12-year-old Lilli and her classmates studied.
 The visitor whispered urgently in the teacher’s ear.
 The teacher in turn immediately dismissed the children and told them to rush home – something was happening and they needed to go home immediately.
 At once, Lilli understood that something wasn’t right.